needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 **Note**: As with normal Addressable Assets, `LoadAssetAsync` and `InstantiateAsync` are asynchronous operations.
 You may provide a callback to work with the asset when it finishes loading (see documentation on [**Async operation handling**](AddressableAssetsAsyncOperationHandle) for more information).

+##### Sub-assets
+If an asset that contains sub-assets (such as a SpriteAtlas or FBX) is added to an AssetReference, you are given the option to reference the asset itself, or a sub-asset.
+The single dropdown you are used to seeing becomes two.
+The first selects the asset itself, and the second selects the sub-asset.
+If you select "<none>" in the second dropdown, that will be treated as a reference to the main asset.

 ## Build considerations
 ### Local data in StreamingAssets
 The Addressable Asset System needs some files at runtime to know what to load and how to load it.
 Those files are generated when you build Addressables data and wind up in the _StreamingAssets_ folder, which is a special folder in Unity that includes all its files in the build.
 When you build Addressables content, the system stages those files in the Library.
 Then, when you build the application, the system copies the required files over to _StreamingAssets_, builds, and deletes them from the folder.
 This way, you can build data for multiple platforms while only having the relevant data included in each build.